 Therapy is not a quick fix but is an ongoing commitment to your mental health.
 Therapy involves regular, usually weekly, sessions.
-I offer appointments within office hours on Tuesdays, Wednesdays and Fridays.
+I offer appointments within office hours, usually Monday - Wednesday.

 I work on a flexible premise of six 1 hour sessions initially, with regular reviews to ensure we stay focused for optimal progress.